 The big news are that this school year I decided to simplify my life.
 First of all, I will be making large pots of filling soups like red lentil vegetable soup.
 That pot lasted us 2 days and roughly 3 meals.
 It is cheap, plant-based and extremely easy.
 Basically, the point is to have lots of leftovers.
 Like a never ending conveyor belt.
 Screw roasted cauliflower dipped in breadcrumbs.
 Screw baked zucchini fritters.
 Screw homemade chicken nuggets.
 They all take a ton of time to make, create a huge mess and disappear in 5 minutes with no leftovers between four of us.
 Making me depressed.
 And there is no pill to swallow for my diagnosis.
 Sigh.
 I might make those as a treat or when I get older.
 I love that food but I love myself even more.

 Therefore, I decided to post recipes on the blog directly reflecting my new lifestyle.
 Just twice a week but food that is meaningful.
 You know what I mean?!
-No more roasted chickpeas.
+No more Thai roasted chickpeas.
 When I first started blogging oh I tried so hard to make my life even more complicated lol.
 I can buy snacks.
 Less is more.
 So, twice a week a killer healthy food coma meal.
 That was my second point.

 Third point is not to meal plan for a week ahead (I suck at that big time with a big letter L on my forehead) but rather have a rough idea of meals for 2 days ahead.
 And have a well stocked fridge with less variety but rather large amount of good for us food.
 OK, that I can handle.
 And part of this strategy the goal is to embrace the fact that satisfying delicious meals that kids will love are not always made from scratch.
 To embrace that kids will not always eat quinoa and kale.
 And they shouldn’t.
 Even I wouldn’t.
 Because it is real life.
 But rather make food with best available ingredients.
 Like as much organic as possible and without artificial colours and flavours.
 Without sacrificing flavour and yet with good for us foods (hello, vegetables).
 Without sacrificing after dinner family basketball game when sun is going down with a speed of lightning.
 You know what I mean?!
-If not, then read my coffee story.
+If not, then read why I cut back on coffee.

 So, yesterday I made this mac and cheese muffins recipe with vegetables using Horizon Organic Mac and Cheese from a box.
 Today I had to wake up at 4:50AM for Kyle’s hockey practice.
 Don’t ask why we do that but good news is that we won’t have early morning practices this season since he made an A program (yay!).